mmfausnaugh/tica/README.md

 ## Quick Start

 The workhorse script for calibrating raw TESS data is `bin/tica-cal-ccd2ccd`.
-This script is installed in your working environment and can be run with `--help` to  see an explanation of the options available.
+This script is installed in your working environment and can be run with `--help` to  see an explanation of the available options.

-An example bash script to run tica on raw FFIs downloaded from MAST is in `bin/tica-calibrate-spoc`.
+An example bash script to run TICA on raw FFIs downloaded from MAST is `bin/tica-calibrate-spoc`.
 This script is also installed in your working environment and a help option is  available (run with `--help` or with no arguments).

-The user inputs the location of the FFIs and the location of the calilbration models to the bash script:
+The user gives the bash script the location of the FFIs and the location of the calilbration models to:

 ```
 mkdir tica_outputs